 Nope.
 Any card issued in Canada can be featured here.
 It’s the only way to maintain our award-winning reputation.

 That said, our parent company, Ratehub Inc., works with a lot of financial partners in Canada.
-When there’s an active partnership, a link is added to cards issued by the partner (they are followed by an asterisk), which allows MoneySense to earn revenue when you click on them and apply.
+When there’s an active partnership, a link is added to cards issued by the partner, which allows MoneySense to earn revenue when you click on them and apply.
 Links are added after the fact and don’t influence our picks.
 But the money we earn is used to continue producing the quality Canadian personal finance journalism you expect from us.
 Let’s be honest, it’s a great set-up: We get to showcase the cards we truly want, while still benefiting from the hard work of the Ratehub partnerships team.
 Read more about how MoneySense makes money.

 We can change our credit card picks at any time.
 However, major changes happen only on occasion.
 Every now and then, an issuer changes a card’s features, such as the interest rates, earn rates or point values, and we update our lists to reflect that.
 It’s the only way to make sure we’re recommending the very best products.